darylhawes/fsip/docs/howto/setup-sphinx-search.md

-### Setup Sphinx Search with Alkaline
+### Setup Sphinx Search with FSIP

-Alkaline includes built-in support for the [Sphinx search engine server](http://sphinxsearch.com), which runs on your own server to process ultrafast, relevancy-based searches.
+FSIP includes built-in support for the [Sphinx search engine server](http://sphinxsearch.com), which runs on your own server to process ultrafast, relevancy-based searches.
 Sphinx is superior to traditional SQL-based searches, because it can sort results by relevancy, search using related terms, and rapidly comb large datasets.

 **Note: This article is technically complex and presumes you have knowledge of the command line.** It is intended for system administrators and similarly technically-savvy individuals, and is not for the faint of heart.
 Please read this entire document before deciding whether Sphinx is right for you or your organization.

-To get Sphinx and Alkaline running in tandem, you will need a VPS or dedicated server and root (SSH) access.
+To get Sphinx and FSIP running in tandem, you will need a VPS or dedicated server and root (SSH) access.

 ###### 1. Download and install Sphinx.

 Sphinx is free and open source.
 You can download it one of two ways.
 First, check your operating system's package management utility, such as `apt-get` or `yum`, for a readymade copy of Sphinx.

 Otherwise, if Sphinx is unavailable, download the latest stable version of [Sphinx](http://sphinxsearch.com/downloads/).
-Alkaline has been tested with Sphinx 0.9.9 and Sphinx 2.0.1, and works well with either.
+FSIP has been tested with Sphinx 0.9.9 and Sphinx 2.0.1, and works well with either.
 Follow the instructions that came with your copy of Sphinx to install it.

 Next, download and install the [PHP PECL Sphinx package](http://pecl.php.net/package/sphinx).
 If you already have [PHP PEAR](http://pear.php.net/) installed, which many do, you should be able to install the PHP PECL Sphinx package by running this command: `pecl install sphinx`.
 If that is successful, continue.
 Otherwise, [install PHP PEAR](http://pear.php.net/manual/en/installation.introduction.php) and then issue the command above.

-You can ensure Sphinx has been installed by choosing **Settings** in Alkaline and looking under the "Environment" header.
+You can ensure Sphinx has been installed by choosing **Settings** in FSIP and looking under the "Environment" header.

 ###### 2. Configure Sphinx.

-Next, we need to tell Sphinx where to access and how to process the data in Alkaline.
+Next, we need to tell Sphinx where to access and how to process the data in FSIP.
 Locate Sphinx's configuration file (usually `/etc/sphinx/sphinx.conf`) and open it.
 Here's an example configuration:

-	source alkaline
+	source fsip
 	{
 		type				= xmlpipe2
 		xmlpipe_command		= php /usr/local/html/admin/sphinx-xmlpipe2.php